 Enjoy this traditional and century-old recipe recommended by dear grandmothers.
 This natural infusion with fruits is rich in diuretic, digestive, and vitamin properties.
 Try it and tell us about your experience!

-Ingredients: hibiscus, rosehips, orange peels, apple pieces, cinnamon pieces, blackberry leaves with apple-cinnamon aromas, red fruits, blackberries, and orange.
+Ingredients: hibiscus, rosehips, orange peels, apple pieces, cinnamon pieces, blackberry leaves and natural flavors of orange, apple and blackberries.

 Hibiscus – scientifically called “Hibiscus L.” the hibiscus is a plant belonging to the Malvaceae family, with about 300 species.
 However, only a few of these species are edible, such as the popular Hibiscus sabdariffa used to prepare hibiscus tea.